ECOVACS And Its New DEEBOT X8 PRO OMNI Win Two Global Product Technology Innovation Awards At IFA 2024

-BERLIN, Sept.
-6, 2024 /PRNewswire/ -- On September 6, 2024, leading service robotics brand ECOVACS made a significant debut at the IFA in Berlin, Germany, unveiling its new product, the DEEBOT X8 PRO OMNI.
-The company received dual accolades at the 2024 IFA Global Product technology Innovation Awards.
-The company was bestowed with the "Home Cleaning Robot Brand Award" and the "Indoor Cleaning Solutions Gold Award," reinforcing its commitment to excellence.
+Berlin, Germany – On September 6, 2024, leading service robotics brand ECOVACS made a significant debut at the IFA in Berlin, Germany, unveiling its new product, the DEEBOT X8 PRO OMNI.
+The company, renowned for its global influence and innovative products, received dual accolades at the 2024 IFA Global Product technology Innovation Awards.
+The company was bestowed with the“Home Cleaning Robot Brand Award” and the“Indoor Cleaning Solutions Gold Award,” reinforcing its commitment to excellence.

+The IFA Global Product Technology Innovation Awards, an annual highlight of the IFA event, recognizes and showcases the world's leading consumer electronics brands with the goal of introducing cutting-edge technologies to consumers worldwide and driving industry progress.
+The new products introduced by ECOVACS at this year's IFA are not only a testament to the company's innovative prowess, but also mark a significant step forward, setting a new benchmark in the floor cleaning industry.

-As the world's first constant-pressure water renewal robotic floor washer, the DEEBOT X8 PRO OMNI integrates advanced smart Technology with OZMO ROLLER Water Renewal Mopping System.
+The debut of the DEEBOT X8 PRO OMNI represents a significant leap in floor cleaning technology.
+As the world's first constant-pressure water renewal robotic floor washer, the DEEBOT X8 PRO OMNI integrates advanced smart technology with OZMO ROLLER Water Renewal Mopping System.
 Its unique roller-based cleaning structure significantly increases the pressure on the floor, improving the removal of stubborn stains.

 Additionally, the DEEBOT X8 PRO OMNI is equipped with cutting-edge technologies such as TruEdge 2.0 Adaptive Edge Cleaning technology, AIVI 3D 3.0 Omni-Approach Technology, ZeroTangle 2.0 Anti-tangle Technology and AINA 2.0 Intelligent Navigation Model.
 These innovations enable precise cleaning along edges and obstacles, effectively reduce hair tangling, and intelligently recognize and quickly respond to stains, greatly enhancing both the cleaning coverage and efficiency.
 The DEEBOT X8 PRO OMNI is also equipped with an upgraded YIKO-GPT intelligent voice assistant, which based on the industry's first self-developed Large Language Model.
 It can perform precise cleaning operations in real-time conversations, providing users with a more intelligent and convenient floor cleaning solution.